lorenzovan/Transition-risk---computational-model/README.md

 ## 📊 Data & Results Structure

 The results and analysis are structured to allow for both regional and global assessments of the transition risk add-on.
-The code define the results for each region included in LIMITS database and allows for a comparison between different IAM model/ scenario combinations.
+The code define the results for each region included in LIMITS database and allows for a comparison between different IAM model/ scenario combinations across different timeframes (2030, 2035, 2040, 2045, 2050).

 ### Regional Analysis